sarahwie/sarahwie.github.io/index.md

 Welcome to my personal site!
 I am a third-year PhD student in the School of Interactive Computing at Georgia Tech, studying computer science.
 My research interest is in natural language processing and machine learning, with a focus on healthcare applications.

-My interests within NLP and machine learning are broad, but include machine reading, hierarchical representations of text, temporal modeling, and text generation/summarization.

 ### Updates
 - **Fall 2019:** New paper with Yuval Pinter accepted to [EMNLP 2019](https://www.emnlp-ijcnlp2019.org/): [Attention is not not Explanation](https://arxiv.org/abs/1908.04626).
 - **Fall 2019:** I am a TA for [CS 7643 Deep Learning]() taught by Dhruv Batra.